College and Departmental Sources

-Deadline: Year round, though early application is encouraged.
+Deadline: Year-round, though early application is encouraged.

-Description: The Grace Elizabeth Shallit Memorial Fund provides modest research grants for undergraduate majors, graduate students, faculty members, and administrative staff from the BYU Department of Anthropology.
+Description: The Grace Elizabeth Shallit Memorial Fund provides modest research grants for graduate students, faculty members, and administrative staff from the BYU Department of Anthropology.
 Applications are available online, or from the Department of Anthropology secretaries.
 At the conclusion of the academic year, recipients must submit a preliminary report to the Shallit Fund Review Committee and Chair that summarizes research activities and details monies spent.

 Deadline: November 15th

-Description: A scholarship available for both undergraduate and graduate students in the department of Anthropology.
+Description: A scholarship available for both undergraduate and graduate students in the Department of Anthropology.